Quantcast

 Choosing the Right Apple Variety

-Amy Traverso, apple expert and author of the award-winning The Apple Lover’s Cookbook, shares a couple important tips for apple pies:
+Amy Traverso, apple expert and author of the award-winning The Apple Lover’s Cookbook, shares a couple of important tips for apple pies:

-1. For apple pies and crisps, use “firm” apples which hold their shape during cooking.
+1. For apple pies and crisps, use “firm” apples, which hold their shape during cooking.

 2. Ideally, bake a pie with more than one apple—an equal amount of 1. “firm-tart” and 2. “firm-sweet” apples for depth of flavor.
 (See chart below.)